habored/lapins/README.md

 This project is mainly for computer science teachers.

-It aims at integrating Python REPLs in static Mkdocs websites.
+It aims at integrating Python REPLs in static MkDocs websites.

 It gives the possibility to create Python exercises, auto-corrections and remarks without too much hassle.